SierraSoftworks/ynab-automation/README.md

 ## Features
  - **Keep a Stock Account's value up to date.**

     By specifying the number of shares for each ticker as a note on your stock account, this action can automatically fetch the latest stock price from Yahoo!
 Finance and update your account's balance (it even supports currency conversion).

  - **Automatically approve transactions.**

     If you're using YNAB's support for account linking, you might get tired of needing to approve every transaction which is automatically imported.
 This action can take the toil out of it for you by automatically approving imported transactions which have cleared in your account(s).

+- **Replicate transactions between budgets.**

+    If you're using multiple YNAB budgets to provide a shared household budget while retaining your own personal budgets, you'll find that this action can take care of automatically copying transactions from one budget to another.

 ## Setup
 1. Create a new YNAB Personal API Token by following their [guide](https://api.youneedabudget.com/#personal-access-tokens).